Weather Observing Program

 Standard Observing Practice

-To be consistent with standard BoM practice the meteorological day ends at 9.00 am, the exception is significant weather phenomena which ends at midnight:
+To be consistent with standard BoM practice the meteorological day ends at 9.00 am.
+The only exception is significant weather phenomena which ends at midnight:

 weather observer reading the screen instrumentsOur morning observation is nominally taken at 9.00 am and involves manually recording: